Light and Color: Introduction to Radiometry, Photometry, and Colorimetry

 We have an incoming spectrum of light calculated from Radiometry.
 If the virtual world were real, that spectrum of light would be real.
 It would be entering our eyes and giving an impression of color and brightness.
 The goal of Colorimetry is simply to set pixels on the screen that will induce a similar impression when the viewer looks at it.

-A key reference for the details of colorimetric calculations is CIE 015 (older 3rd Ed. here).
+A key reference for the details of colorimetric calculations is CIE 015 (older 3rd Ed. for free here or here).

 Figure 1